ZhiruiFeng/ZephyrOS-Executor/README.md

 cd "ZephyrOS Executor"
 open "ZephyrOS Executor.xcodeproj"

-# 2. Configure Google OAuth and environment variables
+# 2. Create a personal (unshared) scheme and add your env vars
 # See SETUP_GUIDE.md for detailed instructions

 # 3. Build and Run (⌘R)